Rods27/zustand-course/README.md

 - **Docker:** A platform that allows packaging, distributing, and running applications in containers, ensuring consistent environments for development, testing, and production.

+- **Yarn:** A fast, reliable, and secure dependency manager for JavaScript and TypeScript projects, offering improved performance, deterministic installs, and efficient caching compared to npm.

+## Required
+You need to have the programs above to run the application in frontend.

+#### Yarn
+A package manager to download the project dendencies, some commands like `yarn start` will not work without it, make sure to download the yarn [here](https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable) by npm in terminal or installer.

+#### Node
+It provides the runtime environment necessary to execute JavaScript code outside the browser, you can download Node.js from the [official website](https://nodejs.org/).

 ## Setting Up the Backend

 To login into the application, you need to configure the server.
 You'll need `Docker Desktop` installed.
 From the root folder, run the command `yarn docker`, which will set up the backend container using the `docker-compose.yaml` file.